jawblet/jawblet.github.io/index.md

 ## About My Project

-The goal of the project, FaDE, is to create a working query explanation engine for aggregate query results.
+The goal of the project, FaDE (**Fa**st **D**eletion **E**valuation), is to create a working query explanation engine for aggregate query results.
 FaDE proposes explanations for given aggregate query results by offering predicates, or a boolean expression of attributes, that cause the result the user is interested in.
+My goal is to generate

 [My Final Report](files/finalreport.pdf)